dev-scripts/prakashbhandari.com.np/content/posts/create-laravel-composer-package-from-scratch-and-upload-on-packagist.md

 | | | | - README.md
 ```

 Your `composer.json` file will only have basic configuration.
-You need you update your configuration file.
+You need to update your `composer.json` file with additional configurations.

 ### Updating `composer.json` file
 ```json